The National Ballet Academy of Amsterdam

 The Dutch National Ballet Academy of Amsterdam (NBA) is the premier school for classical ballet in the Netherlands.
-Young talented dancers receive a ballet education at the highest level.
-The NBA brings ballet dancers up to the professional standard that is required by top international ballet companies, such as the Dutch National Ballet.
+Young talented dancers receive a ballet education at what critics say is the highest level.
+The NBA brings ballet dancers up to the professional standard that is required by top international ballet companies such as the Dutch National Ballet.

 History

 The Dutch National Ballet Academy of the Netherlands started as an amateur school in 1968 run by ballet dancer, Nel Roos.
 She offered the first full-time ballet curriculum in the Netherlands and "delivered" dancers to the Dutch ballet companies through the establishment of a "selection class" of the best students.

 For Nel Roos, the ballet technique was paramount.
 As her students said: "The approach was very strict, very rigid, with many rules."

 The academy successfully pleaded for an earlier start of the program, so that children could be admitted at an early age.
 A partnership was started with public schools in Amsterdam.
 As the Netherlands did not have its own classical dance tradition, the Nel Roos Academy adopted the Russian Vaganova technique as its teaching method.
 The academy was officially renamed the National Ballet Academy in 1988.
 The collaboration with the National Ballet was greatly strengthened.
 The National Ballet was also involved in the academy's recruitment policy and developed a training program for teachers, in which (ex-) dancers of the company are trained in teaching young ballet students.

 The academy has since been run by the following people:

 Erna Droog, Francis Sinceretti, Joanne Zimmerman, Simon De Mowbray, Vicki Summers, Hlif Svavarsdottir Christopher Powney, Jean-Yves Esquerre.

-In September 2018, Ernst Meisner was appointed artistic director (a.i.) for the Dutch National Ballet Academy of Amsterdam.
+In September 2018, Ernst Meisner was appointed interim artistic director for the Dutch National Ballet Academy of Amsterdam.